GCP Instructions

 oracle_user <- "USERNAME"

 If you prefer to type your username and password in when accessing Oracle, the following code will prompt you for the information when needed.
-OFIS has configured two methods for connecting to Oracle.
-Both are presented below, but only one is necessary to connect.
+Use the following code to establish the connection.

 if(file.exists("~/oracle_credentials.R")) {